Billy Dowling: AFL career

 Dowling was picked up by at pick number 43 in the 2022 national draft from the Football Club.

-Dowling shone bright in the SANFL for Adelaide, but struggled to move forward into the senior side due to the strong midfield group of Jordan Dawson, Rory Laird, and Matt Crouch.
+He shone bright in the SANFL for Adelaide, but struggled to move forward into the senior side due to the strong midfield group of Jordan Dawson, Rory Laird, and Matt Crouch.
 In July 2023, Dowling added to his rookie contract by signing on until the end of 2026.

 After an impressive run of form, and an injury to fellow on-baller Matt Crouch, Dowling's long-awaited debut was announced on 4 June 2024, two days prior to 's round 13 game against at the Adelaide Oval.
-Dowling debuted with 17 disposals, 1 goal, and 9 marks, to finish as the sixth-highest rated Crow of the night (according to AFL Fantasy) in a disheartening loss for the club.
-After Dan Curtin, Dowling was the second Crow to make their AFL debut in 2024.
+Dowling debuted with 17 disposals, one goal, and nine marks, to finish as the sixth-highest rated Crow of the night (according to AFL Fantasy) in a disheartening loss for the club.
+After Dan Curtin, Dowling was the second Crow to make his AFL debut in 2024.